vegaprotocol/specs/protocol/0035-LIQM-liquidity_monitoring.md

 If an incoming order would match orders on the book resulting in trades increasing `target_stake` so that liquidity auction gets triggered then:

-- if the incoming order would stay on the book in auction mode the auction should get triggered pre-emptively (the order doesn't get matched in market's current trading mode, market switches to auction mode and the incoming order gets added to the book once market is in auction mode).
+- if the incoming order would stay on the book in auction mode the auction should get triggered preemptively (the order doesn't get matched in market's current trading mode, market switches to auction mode and the incoming order gets added to the book once market is in auction mode).

 ### Decreasing supplied stake